Hasnain-Wakeel/git_demo/README.md

 # git_setup
-This is my git setup repo.
+This is my Git Setup repo.